-After leaving Winslow and heading west on Route 66 you will soon come to Meteor City, an abandoned tourist attraction that enticed travelers to stop for many years.
-Despite the name, Meteor City was never the name of a town, but, rather, it was a trading post.
+After leaving Winslow and heading west on Route 66, travelers will soon come to Meteor City, an old tourist attraction that enticed travelers to stop for many years.
+Despite the name, Meteor City was never the name of a town, instead, it was a trading post.
 In addition to the many items that it sold, it was, and still is, a great photo opportunity with its geodesic dome and the world’s largest dream catcher.

-Just west of Meteor City, is the road to the Meteor Crater, some six miles south of I-40.
-The crater was formed approximately 50,000 years ago when an iron mass, weighing over 60,000 tons entered the Earth’s atmosphere, resulting in the formation which is about 4,000 feet wide and 570 feet deep.
+The road to the Meteor Crater is just west of Meteor City, some six miles south of I-40.
+The crater was formed approximately 50,000 years ago when an iron mass weighing over 60,000 tons entered the Earth’s atmosphere, resulting in the formation about 4,000 feet wide and 570 feet deep.

-Today the observatory is nothing but stone ruins; however, a visitor’s center and guided tours are available at the crater itself.
+Today the observatory is nothing but stone ruins; however, a visitor’s center and guided tours are available at the crater.

-Continuing west upon your journey you will soon see the exit of Two Guns.
-Here, there are actually two ghost towns – Two Guns and Canyon Diablo, one almost on top of the other.
-Located on the far side of the canyon, Canyon Diablo was described, during its heyday, like this: “Tombstone, Virginia City and Abilene could not hold a candle to this end-of-the-rail depravity.”
+Continuing your journey, you will soon see the exit of Two Guns.
+There are two ghost towns here – Two Guns and Canyon Diablo, one almost on top of the other.
+Located on the far side of the canyon, Canyon Diablo was described, during its heyday, like this: “Tombstone, Virginia City, and Abilene could not hold a candle to this end-of-the-rail depravity.”
 Two Guns, built after Canyon Diablo was already long dead, thrived during the peak years of Route 66 popularity.